Sachinbhatii/broomees/README.md

 How to run it?
 1. Open index.html file with live server on chorme.
 2. Start mongoDB [ brew services start mongodb ] for mac.
+3. Install node_modules using npm i.
-3. Run backend server using node api/server.js
+4. Run backend server using node api/server.js